gmihir/college-shark/README.md

   3. Run this last command:

     flask run

+  if that command does not work, run this command (Windows issue most likely):

+    python -m flask run

   Now the server should load and localhost:3000 will work with the backend.
 If there is any error on the install To leave the venv in terminal, simply type 'deactivate' (without the quotes)